 (a) Authorization.
-Each program administrator that provides PACE financing, directly or indirectly, and/or levies an assessment to fund qualifying improvements within Broward County, must: (i) be authorized by a resolution of the Board of County Commissioners of Broward County, Florida ("Board"); and (ii) enter into and maintain and currently valid interlocal agreement with the County pursuant to the Broward PACE Act ("PACE Interlocal Agreement") and the PACE Statute.
-After December 9, 2024, Nono program administrator, third-party administrator, or contractor is authorized to offer, solicit, market, or sell, contract for, or provide PACE financing, install qualifying improvements financed through, enter into PACE financing, record financing agreements for qualifying improvements, or levy new assessments underbased on unrecorded or new financing agreements pursuant to the PACE Statute, unless or the applicable program administrator has Broward PACE Act without: (i) authorization to operate within Broward County by resolution of the Board; and (ii) a PACE Interlocal Agreement with the County that is currently in effect in accordance with this section, Sections 163,081(b) and 163.082(b), Florida Statutes, and Section 9 of Chapter 2024-273, Laws of Florida.
+Each program administrator that provides PACE financing, directly or indirectly, and/or levies an assessment to fund qualifying improvements within Broward County, must: (i) be authorized by a resolution of the Board of County Commissioners of Broward County, Florida ("Board"); and (ii) enter into and maintain a currently valid interlocal agreement with the County pursuant to the Broward PACE Act ("PACE Interlocal Agreement") and the PACE Statute.
+After December 9, 2024, no program administrator, third-party administrator, or contractor is authorized to offer, solicit, market, or sell qualifying improvements, enter into PACE financing, record financing agreements for qualifying improvements, or levy assessments based on unrecorded or new financing agreements pursuant to the PACE Statute or the Broward PACE Act without: (i) authorization to operate within Broward County by resolution of the Board; and (ii) a PACE Interlocal Agreement with the County that is currently in effect in accordance with this section, Sections 163,081(b) and 163.082(b), Florida Statutes, and Section 9 of Chapter 2024-273, Laws of Florida.

 - (b) Deauthorization.
-If the resolution authorizing a program administrator to operate within Broward County is repealed by the Board and a PACE Interlocal Agreement required under Section 20-176.133(a) is terminated, expired, or no longer validly in effect, as required under Section 20-176.133(a), the applicable program administrator is deauthorized as of the date of such repeal and termination, expiration, or other effective invalidation from any and all of the following in Broward County: offering, soliciting, marketing, selling, or contracting for PACE financing for qualifying improvements; accepting or approving new applications for PACE financing; providing PACE financing or recording financing agreements for qualifying improvements; or levying new assessments based on unrecorded or new financing agreements under the PACE Statute. - (c) Interlocal Agreements.
+If the resolution authorizing a program administrator to operate within Broward County is repealed by the Board and a PACE Interlocal Agreement is terminated, expired, or no longer validly in effect, as required under Section 20-176.133(a), the applicable program administrator is deauthorized as of the date of such repeal and termination, expiration, or other effective invalidation from any and all of the following in Broward County: offering, soliciting, marketing, selling, or contracting for PACE financing for qualifying improvements; accepting or approving new applications for PACE financing; providing PACE financing or recording financing agreements for qualifying improvements; or levying assessments based on unrecorded or new financing agreements under the PACE Statute. - (c) Interlocal Agreements.

-(1) A program administrator seeking to provide PACE financing in Broward County must submit a request for authorization to operate within Broward County and provide the documentation required in Section 20-176.133(d).
-If the County determines that the requirements of Section 20-176.133(d) are met, the County will provide to the program administrator the applicable PACE Interlocal Agreement that must be executed and recorded in the Official Records of Broward County, Florida, before the program administrator may offer PACE financing in Broward County.
+- (1) A program administrator seeking to provide PACE financing in Broward County must submit a request for authorization to operate within Broward County and provide the documentation required in Section 20-176.133(d).
+If the County determines that the requirements of Section 20-176.133(d) are met, the County will provide to the program administrator the applicable PACE Interlocal Agreement that must be executed and recorded in the Official Records of Broward County, Florida, before the program administrator may offer PACE financing in Broward County. - (2) The PACE Interlocal Agreement provides a mechanism for each municipality within Broward County to elect not to permit the program

-110 (2) The PACE Interlocal Agreement provides a mechanism for each 111 municipality within Broward County to elect not to permit the program 112 administrator to offer PACE financing within the jurisdictional boundaries of 113 that municipality (if elected and for the duration of any such election, an 114 "Opt-Out Municipality").
-The PACE Interlocal Agreement does not authorize 115 the program administrator to operate within the jurisdictional boundaries of 116 any Opt-Out Municipality.
-No program administrator or third-party 117 administrator may provide PACE financing within an Opt-Out Municipality 118 unless and until the applicable program administrator is expressly 119 authorized to operate by that municipality within its jurisdictional 120 boundaries.
-121 (d) Any program administrator seeking to provide PACE financing in Broward

-- (d) Any program administrator seeking to provide PACE financing in Broward County must provide the following documentation: (i) before entering into a PACE Interlocal Agreement; (ii) upon request by the County at any time; and (iii) promptly upon any material change in the documentation previously submitted: - (1) The proposed list of qualifying improvements offered to property owners; - (2) The standard financing terms and agreements to be utilized;
+109 administrator to offer PACE financing within the jurisdictional boundaries of 110 that municipality (if elected and for the duration of any such election, an 111 "Opt-Out Municipality").
+The PACE Interlocal Agreement does not authorize 112 the program administrator to operate within the jurisdictional boundaries of 113 any Opt-Out Municipality.
+No program administrator or third-party 114 administrator may provide PACE financing within an Opt-Out Municipality 115 unless and until the applicable program administrator is expressly 116 authorized to operate by that municipality within its jurisdictional 117 boundaries.
+118 (d) Any program administrator seeking to provide PACE financing in Broward 119 County mu st provide the following documentation: (i) before entering into a PACE 120 Interlocal Aç greement; (ii) upon request by the County at any time; and (iii) promptly upon 121 any material change in the documentation previously submitted:

+(1) The proposed list of qualifying improvements offered to property owners;

+(2) The standard financing terms and agreements to be utilized;